stanley-fork/ragit/docs/quick_guide.md

        ╰ index.json
 ```

 Now we have 1 empty knowledge-base and 2 complete knowledge-bases in the playground.
 We're gonna use the empty knowledge-base as the main one.
-In order to do that, we have to merge the 2 knowledge-bases into the empty one.
-Run `rag merge ./git` and `rag merge ./rustc-dev-guide`.
+Let's extend the empty one.
+Run `rag ext ./git` and `rag ext ./rustc-dev-guide`.

 ## 3. Change Configs